Best Practices

 Haritham Amrutham Drive

-Significant limitation of current performance measurement systems is their reliance on internal self-assessments.
-To ensure credibility with all stakeholders, it is necessary to implement external mechanisms and additional independent verification and audit systems.
+A notable limitation of current performance measurement systems is their dependence on internal self-assessments.
+To bolster credibility with stakeholders, implementing independent verification and audit systems is essential.
+These external mechanisms offer unbiased evaluations, ensuring transparency and enhancing organizational credibility.

 Best Practice 2